guilhermesilvabsb/Scripts/Puxar Todo Mundo Menu.md

 			local pos = computeBringPosition()
 			if pos then
 				for plr,sel in pairs(selectedPlayers) do
-					if sel and plr.Character then
-						local hrp = plr.Character:FindFirstChild("HumanoidRootPart")
+					if sel and plr.Character and plr.Character:FindFirstChild("HumanoidRootPart") then local hrp = plr.Character.HumanoidRootPart
-						if hrp then
 						hrp.CFrame = CFrame.new(pos)
 						hrp.Anchored = true
 					end
 				end
 			end
 		end
-		end
 	else
 		for plr,sel in pairs(selectedPlayers) do
-			if sel and plr.Character then
-				local hrp = plr.Character:FindFirstChild("HumanoidRootPart")
+			if sel and plr.Character and plr.Character:FindFirstChild("HumanoidRootPart") then local hrp = plr.Character.HumanoidRootPart
-				if hrp then hrp.Anchored = false end end
+				hrp.Anchored = false
+			end
 		end
 	end